WQFM (FM): WQFM oldies

-WFUZ Alternative Rock
+WFUZ alternative rock

 On September 16, 2010, WQFM changed its format to alternative rock, branded as FM 92.1 and changed its call letters to WFUZ.
-It later began simulcasting the sports radio format, including ESPN Radio, from co-owned AM 630 WEJL.
+It later began simulcasting the sports radio format, including ESPN Radio, from co-owned WEJL.
 WFUZ returned to alternative rock as Fuzz 92.1 on September 19, 2012.
 It switched its branding to Alt 92.1 on February 25, 2017.

 The station each summer held a small concert at the Toyota Pavilion at Montage Mountain in Scranton, beginning in 2013.
-It was known as Fuzz Fest, showcasing local and nation bands, especially groups that were looking to break through.
+It was known as "Fuzz Fest," showcasing local and national bands, especially groups that were looking to break through.

 Return to WQFM

 On November 4, 2020, WFUZ dropped its alternative rock format and began playing Christmas music.
-On December 28, 2020, the station flipped to a 90's-leaning hot AC format as Q92.1, reinstating the WQFM calls.
-On November 15, 2021 WQFM began simulcasting on 100.1 WQFN/Forest City, replacing its simulcast of WEJL.
+On December 28, 2020, the station flipped to a 1990s-leaning hot AC format as Q92.1, reinstating the WQFM calls.
+The format launched by playing nearly their entire new imaging library, then playing exclusively 1990s music for their first hour, starting with "Buddy Holly" by Weezer.
+On November 15, 2021, co-owned 100.1 WQFN in Forest City ended its simulcast of WEJL and began simulcasting WQFM.

-On April 1, 2022, WQFM went jockless and rebranded as QFM.
-Additionally, the station dropped its focus on 90's hits and segued to a straight hot AC format with current hits.
+On April 1, 2022, WQFM dismissed its DJs and rebranded as QFM.
+Additionally, the station dropped its focus on 1990s hits and segued to a straight hot AC format with current hits.

-Simulcasts and translators

-One full-power station is licensed to simulcast the programming of WQFM: